Gael-Marcheville/dashboard-google-reviews/readme.md

 ### Deploy the project on Koyeb
 1. Fork the repo
+2. Create an account on [Koyeb](https://www.koyeb.com/) if you don't have one yet.
-2. Create a new Web App on Koyeb :
+3. Create a new Web Service on Koyeb (first is free).
 - Deployement method : Github
 - Repository : your forked repo
 - Build command :